arthurhf/api-personagens/readme.md

+api-personagens is an API that saves and retrieves DnD characters stats on a postgresql database.

-Api developed in Java SpringBoot with maven and available at https://api-personagens-production.up.railway.app by the time of this commit.
+It was developed in Java SpringBoot with maven and is available at https://api-personagens-production.up.railway.app by the time of this commit.

 Request example: